rkbright/richardbright.me/_posts/2022-06-01-cka-study-guide.md

   - it does this via the `kube-apiserver`
   - the `Node-Controller` checks the status of the nodes every 5 seconds; it monitors the health of the nodes
-  - if the `Node-Controller` stops receiving a signal from a node, then the `Noe-Controler` marks the node as unreachable after 40 seconds
+  - if the `Node-Controller` stops receiving a signal from a node, then the `Node-Controller` marks the node as unreachable after 40 seconds
   - after a node is marked unreachable, the `Node-Controller` waits 5 minutes for the node to come back up.
 If the node does not come online then the pod is removed from the node and provisions the pod on the healthy nodes if it's part of a replicaset

 `Replication-Controller ` is responsible for monitoring the status of the replicationset and ensuring the desired number of pods are available at all times within the set.
 If a pod dies a new one will be created

-Controllers are the brains behind kubernetes
+Controllers are the brains behind kubernetes:

 - Deployment-Controller
 - Namespace-Controller